apify/actor-scraper/docs/web-scraper/tutorial.md

 ^^^ This is our new Start URL ^^^

 We'll also need to somehow distinguish the Start URL from all the other URLs that the scraper will add later.
-To do this, open the Start URL details and see the **User data** input.
+To do this, click the green **Details** icon in the Start URL form and see the **User data** input.
 Here you can add any information you'll need during the scrape in a JSON format.
 For now, just add a label to the Start URL.

 ```json
 {